 - Are there sufficient toilet and hand-washing facilities?

 Clubs on the Early Years Register must have an 'adequate number' of toilet and hand basins.
 Clubs on the Childcare Register must have 'a sufficient number of toilet and handwashing facilities suitable for the use of children'.
 Neither register specifies what constitutes an adequate or sufficient number; it is up to you as a provider to decide and potentially justify to your Ofsted inspector.
 In addition there should normally be separate toilet facilities for adults.

 - Can the premises and outdoor area be secured to prevent unwanted visitors and ensure that children can't wander off?

 - Will your equipment and records be safe and secure?
 Also, check that your insurance will cover the premises.
 For example some insurers won't cover equipment stored in wooden sheds or will require certain types of hasps and padlocks.

 - Can you afford it?

 If you will be renting the premises, try to get a written agreement on any future rent increases.
 Some clubs renting community halls or rooms in schools have been hit by sudden and dramatic rent increases as local councils and schools attempt to make up for cuts to funding elsewhere.

 - Can you secure it for the long term?

 - Is it suitable for an out of school club?

-The premises you choose will have to meet the welfare requirements set out in the Statutory Framework for the Early Years Foundation Stage (2014).
+For clubs on the Early Years Register, the premises you select will have to meet the welfare requirements set out in the Statutory Framework for the Early Years Foundation Stage (2024).